AmbiqAI/heartkit/docs/usage/cli.md

 </div>

-The HeartKit command line interface (CLI) makes it easy to run a variety of single-line commands without the need for writing any code.
+The heartKIT command line interface (CLI) makes it easy to run a variety of single-line commands without the need for writing any code.
 You can run all built-in tasks and modes from the terminal with the `heartkit` command.
 This is also useful to reproduce [Model Zoo](../zoo/index.md) results.

 !!! example